hasinhayder/essential-jquery-plugins/readme.md

 ###Filtering & Sorting
 [Filter](http://www.jscraft.net/plugins/filters.html): A fantastic grid layout library with smart sorting :)
 [MixItUp](http://mixitup.io/): An amazing library for different types of sorting and filtering.
 You will love it for sure!
+[TableSorter](http://tablesorter.com/docs/): Easy and excellent table sorter plugin.

 ###Form Elements - Select Box
 [Choosen](http://harvesthq.github.io/chosen): A jQuery Plugin by Harvest to Tame Unwieldy Select Boxes